Persistent Objects and InterSystems IRIS SQL

 Each persistent class definition includes information that describes how the class properties are to be mapped to the globals in which they are actually stored.
 The class compiler generates this information for the class and updates it as you modify and recompile.

 It can be useful to look at this information, and on rare occasions you might want to change some of the details (very carefully).
-For a persistent class, Studio displays something like the following as part of your class definition:
+For a persistent class, your Integrated Development Environment (IDE) displays something like the following as part of your class definition:

 The storage definition includes several elements that specify the globals in which the data is stored: